AnarDocs/LibSocWiki/pages/Some_Inadequate_Explanations_(The_Irrational_in_Politics).md

 This explanation, although partially correct, is insufficient.
-In the long run it will not explain the continued acceptance by the [working class](Working_Class "wikilink") of bourgeois rule - or that such rule has only been overthrown to be replaced by institutions of state capitalist type, embodying fundamentally similar hierarchical relationships (cult of leader, total delegation of authority to an
+In the long run it will not explain the continued acceptance by the [working class](Working_Class.md "wikilink") of bourgeois rule - or that such rule has only been overthrown to be replaced by institutions of state capitalist type, embodying fundamentally similar hierarchical relationships (cult of leader, total delegation of authority to an